The Power of Intention

 “Whatever the mind can conceive and believe it can achieve” ~ Napoleon Hill

 Some common core negative beliefs are: 'I am not worthy', 'I was never good enough', 'I am unlovable', 'I never get anything right', or 'I can't be financially successful and true to myself'.
-These can come from the beliefs, actions or omissions of authority figures in our past and are also embedded in the dominant culture.
-The Sankalpa may arise as a very immediate and simple need, such as to relax, be calm, at ease, confident or something more long term, such as resolving a life issue or achieving an aim.
+These can come from the examples, words, actions or omissions of authority figures in our past and are also embedded in the dominant culture.
+The Sankalpa may arise as a very immediate and simple need, such as to relax, be calm, at ease, confident, or something more long term, such as resolving a life issue or achieving an aim.

 It is always framed as a positive i.e. something we want to move towards not something we wish to move away from (e.g. 'pain free' needs to be replaced with something like 'ease').
-Using a Sankalpa gradually transforms the negative patterns, as one begins to experience its benefits and that is when we naturally alter the way we feel about ourselves and how we behave with family, friends, in society and in our lifestyle.
+Using a Sankalpa gradually transforms the negative patterns, as one begins to experience its benefits, and that is when we naturally alter the way we feel about ourselves and how we behave with family, friends, in society and in our lifestyle.
 Using a mantra is a form of Sankalpa.

 As changes begin to manifest, it become possible to see deeper within, and recognise the qualities lying dormant, that hold our hidden potential.
-From here the focus may be more towards and one’s life purpose, dharma, which is what we ultimately understand by Sankalpa.
+From here the focus may be more towards one’s life purpose, dharma, which is what we ultimately understand by Sankalpa.
 This arises spontaneously when our true nature and our goal are in harmony and the spiritual dimension of Sankalpa is realised.